-This investment insight delves into the emotional side of investing.
+This investment insight delves into behavioral finance and the emotional side of investing.

 - The emotions that may lead human beings to believe they can outperform the market are the same emotions that may also unconsciously lead them to make poor investment decisions.